Hypertension: Secondary Hypertension

 Imaging for the diagnosis of RAS

 The major caveats are the need for breath-holding ability to limit artifact (MRA), the tendency to overestimate lesions (both), the lack of physiological information, and the need to administer contrast (both).
 Because these patients often have decreased renal function, the use of iodinated contrast (CTA) can result in acute kidney injury, and the use of gadolinium (MRA) can cause nephrogenic systemic fibrosis.
-Accurate MRA protocols without contrast are becoming available and may obviate this concern in the near future.
+Accurate MRA protocols without contrast are becoming available and may obviate this concern.

 Novel techniques are under development to provide functional data in RAS.
 The most promising appears to be blood oxygen level dependent MRI (BOLD-MRI), a technique that detects areas of ischemia (based on deoxyhemoglobin levels) in the kidney.
 This modality is being perfected to identify kidneys that remain viable despite underlying ischemia, which may allow clinicians to identify good candidates for revascularization.